Marcoc-rasi/DEVELOPMENT-IN-SWIF-DATA-COLLECTIONS/2 - Working With the Web/6 - WWW Concurrency/README.md

 # Working with the Web: Concurrency

-In the previous lesson, I learned how to decode JSON into native Swift types and custom model objects, how to write my own completion handler to handle asynchronous code, and a bit about how I might approach adding code to an Xcode project.

-In this lesson, I took the data I received from a network request, decoded it, and displayed it in my own application.
-I also downloaded and set up my first image to display.
-To achieve all this, I learned about the concurrency system in iOS and how to ensure that code updating the user interface runs in the right place.
+In this lesson, I learned how to update a user interface with new data.
+I have understood the best practices for including networking code in an application and for dispatching interface updates to the main queue.

 ## What I Learned

-- How to add network code to an Xcode project.
-- The basics of how the processor executes code on different queues.
+- Demonstrate best practices for architecting networking code in an application
+- Describe the concurrency model of an iOS app
-- How to dispatch code updating the user interface to run on the main queue.
+- Demonstrate how to dispatch user interface updates to the main queue
-- How the shared URL cache system works to store responses from repeated network requests.
+- Demonstrate how to display a list of model objects from a network request in a list view

 ## Vocabulary
 - `App Transport Security (ATS)`: Security system that protects network communications in an iOS app.